 Guidance Document 5

-Emerald ash borer (EAB) was first identified in Minnesota in May, 2009.
-It is a serious pest that has killed tens of millions of ash trees in the USA, causing significant environmental damage with economic costs.
-For this reason, EAB is considered a regulated pest that involves restrictions at the state level.
+Emerald ash borer (EAB) was first identified in Minnesota in May 2009.
+It is a serious pest that has killed tens of millions of ash trees in the United States, causing significant environmental damage with economic costs.
+For this reason, EAB is a regulated pest that involves restrictions at the state level.

-A plant pest quarantine for EAB has been established in Minnesota by the Minnesota Department of Agriculture (MDA).
-For the most current quarantine area, please check the EAB Status map.
+The MDA has established a plant pest quarantine for EAB in Minnesota.
+To view the most current quarantine boundaries, visit the EAB Status map.

-No regulated articles are legally allowed to be transferred outside of a quarantine area (untreated or treated) unless they are accompanied by a MDA Certificate.
-Certificates are only available when a Compliance Agreement (CA) is signed between the Minnesota Department of Agriculture and the entity (company, city, county, agency, or organization) that is interested in moving the regulated article.
+Regulated articles may not be moved out of a quarantine area, whether treated or untreated, unless they are accompanied by an MDA certificate.
+Certificates are issued only after a Compliance Agreement (CA) is signed between the MDA and the entity (company, city, county, agency, or organization) that plans to move regulated material.

 For more detailed information on the EAB quarantine and Compliance Agreement, see Questions & Answers about the EAB quarantine & Compliance Agreements